 What Does a Conveyancer Do?

-The Melbourne real estate market has tipped in favour of buyers, with stock levels above average and vendors accepting larger discounts.
-While this is great news for anyone thinking of buying a home within Melbourne and its surrounding suburbs, it also means more people will be requiring the services of a conveyancer.
+The Melbourne real estate market has shifted in favour of buyers.
+Stock levels sit above average, and vendors are accepting higher discounts.
+This is good news for anyone planning to buy a home in Melbourne or surrounding suburbs.
+However, it also means more people will need the services of a conveyancer.
+Keep reading to learn what a conveyancer does and how they can help you take advantage of the current Melbourne property market.

 What is a Conveyancer?